Updated

 5.1.
 Driving under the influence (DUI) – VC 23152a

-Vehicle Code 23152a VC is one of California’s DUI laws.
-The statute makes it a crime for a person to operate a motor vehicle while “under the influence” of alcohol.
+Vehicle Code 23152a VC is a California DUI law.
+The statute makes it a crime for you to operate a motor vehicle while “under the influence” of alcohol, even if your blood alcohol concentration (blood alcohol level) is under the legal limit (below 0.08%).

 Note that “under the influence” has the same definition as it does under VC 21200.5.